Charles C. Noble: Early life and education

 Charles "Chuck" Carmin Noble was born on May 18, 1916, in Syracuse New York of Italian immigrants Anthony Noto and Julia Samarra.
 Both Anthony and Julia immigrated from Italy through Ellis Island.
 Later the family changed their name to Noble during World War II to avoid recognition of their Italian heritage.
 The family worked in the coal mines and had no wealth reserves so even though Charles was an excellent student and desired additional education the family was not able to pay for more schooling.

 Noble desired to enter the military as a vehicle for advancement in life later reflecting that "You must have long term goals to keep you from being frustrated by short term failures."
 Noble enrolled in the Army Preparatory School at Fort Totten, after high school hoping that it might help him obtain an appointment to West Point.
 Noble later elected to take the national merit exam scoring the highest mark in the nation which allowed him admission to West Point and Annapolis.
-Charles chose West Point, and entered the academy on 1 Jul 1936.
+Charles chose West Point and entered the academy on 1 Jul 1936.
 He graduated in 1940.

 World War II

 Shortly after graduation he went to Fort Belvoir, Virginia where he met Edith Margaret Lane and after a whirlwind romance married her just prior to World War II.
 When America entered World War II, Noble was secretly sent to Oak Ridge, Tennessee to work on plutonium production for the atomic bomb.
 Noble was appointed executive officer of the Manhattan District and executive secretary to the Military Liaison Committee of the United States Atomic Energy Commission.
 As the plutonium production went online Noble desired to move up in rank and requested to join combat duty before the war ended.
-Noble joined George Patton's Third Army commanding the 1271st Engineering Battalion in Ardennes-Alscace, Rhineland, and Centra1 Europe campaign.
+Noble joined George Patton's Third Army commanding the 1271st Engineering Battalion in Ardennes-Alscace, Rhineland, and Central Europe campaign.
 He also participated in the liberation of a concentration camp.
 As an engineer, Noble commanded the 288th Engineer Battalion and during post-hostilities occupation was assigned to the reconstruction of the Nuremberg trial facilities and building apartments for Jewish refugees.